Only 1 more week of school left.

-The #1 downside of summer coding camps is this : students forget everything they have learnt in 6-9 months.
+The #1 downside of summer coding camps is this: students forget everything they have learned in 6-9 months.
 They have to start from the beginning, again.

-We acquire meaningful skills when we learn it over time; when there is spaced repetition; when we get back to it over and over; when we continuously repeat the learning – doing cycle.
+We acquire meaningful skills when we learn them over time; when there is spaced repetition; when we get back to it over and over; when we continuously repeat the learning – doing cycle.

 We don’t expect our child to learn piano or swimming in one summer.
 But for some reason, we expect them to learn to code in one summer.

 Before you enroll them in a summer coding camp, ask yourself this question – What is your plan *after* the camp is over.

 Unless your goal is to just keep them occupied while you can go to work, summer coding camp by itself isn’t enough.
 You need a continuous learning program for them to acquire this skill.